anapenedos/PhosQuest/documentation/database.md

 ```

 Where 'query_str' denotes the PubChem CID compund identifiers.
 The data was then converted from
-csv to a data frame ready for population of the database.
+csv to a dataframe ready for population of the database.

 ## Database setup
 To recreate the database from newly imported data, run the `db_setup.py` script which will first create the database schema if not in place already, then import the PhosphoSitePlus, MRC and BindingDB datasets, and finally obtain additional data from UniProt and PubChem using the `api_import.py` script.
 The script will also curate individual records found to be incorrect.